 I like the articleGeneralities French marigold

-The French marigold is medium in size and 30 cm in height; in the spring, summer, autumn, winter it assumes a red colouring.
+The French marigold is medium in size and 30 cm in height; in the spring, summer, autumn, winter it assumes a orange colouring.
 These plants aren't evergreens, which means they lose their leaves some months during the year.
 These plants grow covering the whole land at their disposal.
 The French marigold have a one or two year development cycle.
 Fertilization French marigold

 Annual plants have a quite vigorous development and need, during the spring, a continuous fertilization; when placing them let’s add some humus or mature manure or some slow release granular fertilizer to the ground.
 During the spring months we suggest mixing some fertilizer for flowering plants to the irrigating water every 20-30 days.
 Exposure French marigold